evmos/evmos/x/erc20/spec/03_state_transitions.md

     1. Escrow Cosmos coin by sending them to the erc20 module account
     2. Call `mint()` ERC20 tokens from the `ModuleAccount` address
     3. Send minted Tokens to recipient address
+4. Check if token balance increased by amount

 #### 1.2 ERC20 to Coin